Chapter 2 Getting Started with R

 To do useful and interesting things in R, we need to assign values to

 objects.
-To create an object, we need to give it a name followed by the
+To create an object1, we need to give it a name followed by the assignment operator <-

 , and the value we want to give it: